materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include raidplan.html title="P2 - Light Rampant" link="https://raidplan.io/plan/Pi1nM--NqEkn2if5" %}

 (There are currently two strats floating around.
-I will be writing about the strat Kobe has made diagrams for, however I may write a short addendum for AB1234 for anyone willing to use it.
-There are upsides and downsides to both and it is essentially personal preference as they both achieve the same result.)
+I will be writing about the strat Kobe has made diagrams for; however, I may write a short addendum for AB1234 for anyone willing to use it.
+There are upsides and downsides to both, and it is essentially personal preference as they both achieve the same result.)

-Shiva will go untargetable and the party should line up as seen in the image below, with DPS south and Supports north.
+Shiva will go untargetable, and the party should line up as seen in the image below, with DPS south and Supports north.
 Shortly after the cast finishes, 6 players will be tethered together with 2 of them having large white orbs above their heads, signifying they are being targeted for a light party stack later.

 {% include image.html width="500px" path="LR1.webp" %}